redndgreen8/CSCI_596/README.md

 ---

-Here is an example of a variant graph called de-brujin graph.
+Here is an example of a variant graph called de-brujin graph(directed).

 **G=(V,E)**